 Mrs Sandrine Dufour assumed the post of Chief Financial Officer of Proximus on 1 April 2015.
-In addition to the Finance domains, Mrs Dufour is also responsible for the wholesale activities as well as the Group Internal Services.
+In addition to the Finance domains, Sandrine Dufour is also responsible for the Wholesale activities as well as the Group Internal Services.
+During a transition period from 21 September 2019 to 30 November 2019, Mrs Dufour assumed the role of CEO of Proximus on an interim basis.
+On 9 March 2020, Proximus announced that Mrs Dufour has decided to leave the company on 1 June 2020.

 From 1999 to May 2013, Mrs Dufour held various positions at Vivendi in France and the US; the latest being Deputy Chief Financial Officer and Director of Innovation.
 Afterwards, she became Executive Vice President Finance & Strategy at SFR.
 Before that, she held various posts as a financial analyst in France, at BNP and Credit Agricole Cheuvreux (European telecom sector).